dan3805/traefikv2apps/README.md

 ```
 Go to your CloudFlare Dashboard
-Add 1 A Record > pointed to the SeverIp
+Add 1 A Record > pointed to the ServerIp
 Copy your CloudFlare-Global-Key and CloudFlare-Zone-ID
 ```
 ---

 Set follow on Cloudflare
 ```
-SSL = FULL ( not FULL/STRICT
+SSL = FULL ( not FULL/STRICT )
 Always on = YES
 http to https = YES
 RocketLoader and Broli / Onion Routing = NO